remy/remysharp.com/public/blog/buy-the-coffee.md

 It also means that now I don't need to search the internet for how to solve that particular thing, I can use this newly bought resource guide _and_ I know it's a reputable source of information (which is the hard part of scouring the web).

-Then there is the actual cost.
-Anything up to (around) £250 I barely think about spending.
+Then there is the actual cost. _Generally (and for me)_, anything up to around £200 is reasonable enough that it's worth paying for.
 That's because the investment will be returned in my own work later down the line.
 If I have the option to pay different rates (like gumtree allows you to), I'll choose to pay more.
 I pay more because I can and because I think the creator will like to have more.

 These are all business purchases.
 They are all purchases that make my business better in some way and "better" typically leads to my business earning money, which lets me live.
 Which I value the most.